Firth of Fifth

-"Firth of Fifth" is a song by the British progressive rock band Genesis.
-It first appeared as the third track on the 1973 album Selling England by the Pound, and was performed as a live piece either in whole or in part throughout the band's career.
+"Firth of Fifth" is a song by the English progressive rock band Genesis.
+It first appeared as the third track on their 1973 album Selling England by the Pound, and was performed as a live piece either in whole or in part throughout the band's career.

 Composition

-The title is a pun on the estuary of the River Forth in Scotland, commonly known as the Firth of Forth.
-Though the song is credited to the entire band, most of the music was composed by keyboardist Tony Banks.
-He had written the bulk of the song by 1972, presenting it as a candidate for the album Foxtrot (1972), but it was rejected.
+The title is a pun on the Firth of Forth, the estuary of the River Forth in Scotland.
+The song theme relates to the "river of constant change", as quoted in the closing line.
+Though the song is credited to the entire band, most of the music was composed by keyboardist Tony Banks, with a prominent solo by guitarist Steve Hackett based on the flute melody composed by Banks.
+Banks had written the bulk of the song by 1972, presenting it as a candidate for the album Foxtrot (1972), but it was rejected.
 He redesigned the piece, which the group accepted as a candidate for Selling England by the Pound.
 Banks, who worked on the lyrics with Mike Rutherford, later dismissed them, saying they were "one of the worst sets of lyrics [I have] been involved with".